allegro/allegro.tech/_posts/2016-01-20-integrating-android-project-with-codecov.md

 do to improve your test code coverage.
 It can be set up to perform build-failing checks on your code changes if they would degrade code coverage or even suggest which files need to be covered by tests.

-This article shows how to set up an Android project integration with Codecov as a part of a Continuous Integration process with [GitHub](https://github.com) as a repository host and [Travis CI](https://travis-ci.org) as a build server.
+This article shows how to set up an open source Android project integration with Codecov as a part of a Continuous Integration process with [GitHub](https://github.com) as a repository host and [Travis CI](https://travis-ci.org) as a build server.

 ## Generating code coverage reports